Ocean circulation: Unlike the calm waters of a pond or lakes, ocean water keeps moving continuously. These movements can be classified into:

 The rhythmic rise and fall of water twice in a day is called a tide.

 High Tide: This occurs when water covers much of the shore by rising to its highest level.

 Low Tide: There is a low tide when water falls to its lowest level and recedes from the shore.

-Tides are caused by the strong gravitational pull exerted by the sun and the moon on the earth’s surface.
-The rise and fall of water due to tides is used for generating electricity in some places.
-The water of the earth closer to the moon gets pulled under the moon’s gravitational force and causes a high tide.
+Tides are caused by the strong gravitational pull exerted by the sun and the moon on the earth's surface.
+The rise and fall of water due to tides is used for generating electricity at some places.
+The water of the earth closer to the moon gets pulled under the moon's gravitational force and causes a high tide.

 Spring Tides: During the full moon and new moon days, the sun, the earth and the moon are in the same line and the tides are the highest.
 These tides are called spring tides.

 Neap Tide: When the moon is in its first and third quarters, the ocean waters get drawn in diagonally opposite directions by the gravitational pull of the sun and the earth.
-This results in low tides; called neap tides.
+This results in low tides, called neap tides.

 They are streams of water flowing continuously on the ocean's surface in definite directions.
 They influence the temperature conditions of the area.
 They may be warm or cold.

 Warm Current: They originate near the equator and move towards the poles.
 The Gulf Stream is a warm current.
 They bring warm temperature over land surface.